Rayji96/foundry-V5/README.md

 Please check the issues list before suggesting new features. :smiley:

+## Todo
+* Remove attributes tab and rolls from Perks
+* Add attributes and rolls to Edges
+* Create Cell tracking sheet with Desperation and Danger ratings
+* Create Desperation Dice rolls somewhere

 ## Credits

 All the work for the Vampire 5th edition content was initially performed by weinerdolphin#3175.
 At this point I've just added Hunter sheets and released this project as a comprehensive 5e module instead of a Vampire-Specific module.